Local Business Listings on Google, Yahoo!, and Bing [Updated]

 Google

-Google’s local search results can be seen at http://maps.google.com.
-You can submit a free listing to Google Places (formerly the Local Business Center) by logging in, but first you’ll need a Google Account.
+Google’s local search results can be seen in Google Maps and as localized results in universal search.
+You can create a free local business listing on Google+ by logging in and navigating to Create a Google+ Page, but first you’ll need a Google Account.

-To claim an existing Google Places listing, navigate to your business page and click on “I own this business.”
+To claim an existing local business listing, navigate to your business page and click on “Manage this page.”

 Yahoo!

 Yahoo!’s local search results are available at http://local.yahoo.com.
-Local listings are free, but listing enhancements can be purchased for $9.95/month.
-You can submit your local listing here: http://listings.local.yahoo.com/ (you’ll need a Yahoo acount).
+Local listings are free, but listing enhancements can be purchased for $9.95/month or $29.99/month.
+You can submit your local listing here.
+(You’ll need a Yahoo account).

 Bing

-• To claim your business if it already has a Bing Local listing, navigate to your business listing and click on “Change your business listing.”
+To claim your business if it already has a Bing Places listing, navigate to your business listing on Bing.com and click “report a problem.”
+On the next page, click the “claim this listing” button.
+Alternatively, you may search for and claim your business on the Bing Places dashboard.

 Ask